giorgioc00/data-driven-software-engineer-evaluation/data-processing/README.md

    - Extract data from the PDFs in the `./pdfs` folder.
    - Clean the extracted data to remove any unwanted characters or formatting issues.
    - Transform the cleaned data into a structured format.
-   - Store all the new extracted data in a SQlite database
+   - Store all the new extracted data in a SQlite database (located at `.var/db/pdfs.db`)

-   - Export the final processed data to `data/output/processed_data.csv`.
+For analyzing the collected data, you can directly query the database table named `pdf_content`.

-Then for the analysis of the collected data is possible direct to query the database or the exported CSV file.
+N.B., A file has only one record on the table and the file name is used as identification of it, running the app different times on the same files will not create duplicated entries on the DB table.